-Students will be required to investigate contemporary economic issues and report on them verbally and in written form.
-Students will also be required to work collaboratively, complete class work and sit two written tests, including multiple choice questions, short responses and an extended answer.
+Students will be assessed on their ability to analyse economic data and apply their theory knowledge to real world economic events.
+They will be required to work collaboratively, complete class work and sit three written tests, including multiple choice questions, data interpretation, short responses and an extended answer.
 There is a written examination at the end of the course.
 Assessed outcomes will be converted to a final grade at the end of the semester.
+There is a written examination at the end of the course.

-Weightings: Examination 30%
+Weightings: Examination 30% Investigation 15%

-Tests 30% Assignments and class work 40%
+Tests 45% In class work 10%